+136 Old Testament Textual Criticism

+Bodine

-- 135 Biblical Archaeology Barker A study of the principles of the archaeological method and a survey of the chief discoveries bearing on Bible history and the illumination and interpretation of the Old Testament.
-May be credited in the Department of Semitics and Old Testament Studies or the Department of Bible Exposition.
-Elective.
-3 hours. - 136 Old Testament Textual Criticism Bodine A study of the history of the Hebrew text and versions of the Old Testament, contemporary theories for reconstructing that history, and a methodology for doing textual criticism.
+A study of the history of the Hebrew text and versions of the Old Testament, contemporary theories for reconstructing that history, and a methodology for doing textual criticism.

 Elective, spring semester, even-numbered years.
+2 hours.

+137 Contemporary Old Testament Theology

+Merrill

-2 hours. - Contemporary Old Testament Theology Merrill A critical appraisal of recent studies dealing with Old Testament theology, and a study of a biblical theology of the Old Testament.
+A critical appraisal of recent studies dealing with Old Testament theology, and a study of a biblical theology of the Old Testament.
 May be credited in the Department of Semitics and Old Testament Studies or the Department of Systematic Theology.

 Elective, fall semester, odd-numbered years.
+2 hours.

+138 Rabbinical Interpretation of the Old Testament

+Ross

-2 hours. - Rabbinical Interpretation of the Old Testament A survey of Rabbinical literature with attention to those teachings and interpretations of the Talmud and Midrash that have significance for biblical studies.
+A survey of Rabbinical literature with attention to those teachings and interpretations of the Talmud and Midrash that have significance for biblical studies.
 May be credited in the Department of Semitics and Old Testament Studies or the Department of New Testament Literature and Exegesis.

+Elective, spring semester, even-numbered years.
+3 hours.

+140 The Septuagint

+Ross

+69

-- 140 The Septuagint Ross An introduction to the Greek translation of the Old Testament with attention to its value for textual and lexical studies.
+An introduction to the Greek translation of the Old Testament with attention to its value for textual and lexical studies.
 Selected Old Testament passages are studied in relation to their use in the New Testament.
 May be credited in the Department of Semitics and Old Testament Studies or the Department of New Testament Literature and Exegesis.

 Elective.
-2 hours. - 141 The Qumran Scrolls Bodine A study of the texts of Qumran and of the community that produced them, with emphasis on relationships with the Old and New Testaments.
-May be credited in the Department of Semitics and Old Testament Studies or the Department of New Testament Literature and Exegesis.
+2 hours.